 On December 21, 2013, after The New York Post pulled several passages from Cher: Strong Enough and headlined their Sunday (Christmas Week) "Page Six" column with the bombshell: "Cher Hired Aid To Convince Fans She Was A Female: Book," Josiah Howard and Cher: Strong Enough entered the international news cycle.
 The "Page Six" article re-appeared in more than twenty countries--including England (Daily Mail: "Is Cher a Man?!"), Russia, Australia, Germany, Poland, France, Brazil, Canada, and Mexico.
 A critically praised best-seller, after a second printing in America and Britain--which included the release of the book on Kindle, Cher: Strong Enough was published in Portuguese for the South American market.

-For the past four years Josiah Howard has been a senior contributor at The Deuce and Furious Cinema.
-His syndicated capsule film reviews can be seen on more than thirty websites including IMDB (International Movie Database), Wow.com, SolarMovie, Putlocker, Teramovie.net, Movieberry, and Bigstar.tv.
+For the past six years Josiah Howard has been a senior editor/contributor at The Deuce and Furious Cinema.
+His syndicated capsule film reviews can be seen on more than forty websites including IMDB (International Movie Database), Wow.com, SolarMovie, Teramovie.net, B-Movienation, 123Movies and Bigstar.tv.

 In 2018 Howard was commissioned by the American Library of Congress to write a monograph whose focus was singer/musician Isaac Hayes' groundbreaking "Theme From Shaft."
 Hayes' seminal work was deemed "culturally, aesthetically and historically significant" and added to the National Recording Registry.
 In 2019 and 2020 Howard continued to work with the American Library of Congress writing essays on the hit Broadway musical The Wiz, Curtis Mayfield's Super Fly soundtrack album, and the Village People's million-selling song "Y.M.C.A."
 (All three were added to the National Recording Registry.)